Getting to the Park

 The Intrepid Trail System is bisected by the highway and provides 16.6 miles of moderate to intermediate riding.
 The trails meander through varied terrain including slickrock and sand; some pass through meadows and others along the edge of the plateau.
-The classic Big Chief is among the longest, and the newer Twisted Tree and Prickly Pair offer technical challenges.
-Hiking is also allowed on mountain biking trails.
+Please see page 102 for the trail map.
+Hiking is also allowed on mountain bike trails.
 No dogs are allowed on the mountain bike trails.